benbuck/finestray/README.md

 - **Window class**:
   This value corresponds to the "class" of the window.
 The class is an internal value, which you can find using the [Spy feature](#spy-feature).
-The class you provide must exactly match the internal value, or you can leave this empty if you don't care what the class name is.
+The class you provide must exactly match the internal value, or you can leave this empty if you don't care what the window class is.
 - **Window title**:
   This typically corresponds to the text at the top of the window in the title bar, or shown in the taskbar.
 The value is provided as a [regular expression](https://en.cppreference.com/w/cpp/regex).
-If you aren't familiar with regular expressions, they are much too complicated to explain here, but just as an example, to match the Notepad window which has a title like "My Document - Notepad", you could use a regular expression like: `.*Notepad$`.
+If you aren't familiar with regular expressions, they are much too complicated to explain here, but just as an example, to match the Notepad window which has a title like "Untitled - Notepad", you could use a regular expression like: `.*Notepad$`.

 Note that the Override modifier also has an effect on auto-trays.
 It overrides the normal auto-tray behavior.
 For example, if you are holding down the override modifier keys when a window is created, it will prevent the normal